Illustration of woman with camera courtesy of Pixabay

 For an organization to provide an old photograph, five things need to happen, in this order:

 - Someone has to take a photograph of that person, place, thing, or event.
 Today, thanks to advanced cell phones, nearly all of us carry portable cameras everywhere we go.
 We can take unlimited numbers of instant, good-quality color pictures and videos without having to pay for film, developing, printing, sharing, or storage.
 Consider this thought experiment: even though photography is now free, what are all the things did you NOT take pictures of today?
-This week?
-This may help you appreciate what our predecessors did not photograph, back when they were limited by cumbersome cameras, 12 to 36 exposures per roll of film, and the expense of developing and printing or hiring a professional photographer.
+This may help you appreciate the pictures that our predecessors did not take, back when they were limited by cumbersome cameras, 12 to 36 exposures per roll of film, and the expense of developing and printing or hiring a professional photographer.
 There is no guarantee that someone with a camera was present to document any particular person, place, thing, or moment.
 Even newspapers and broadcast outlets, who have full-time photographers & videographers on staff, cannot be everywhere.

 - Someone has to save that photograph.
 And not discard it or lose it in a fire or a flood.

 - Someone has to ID that photograph.
 Ever inherit photos of long-dead ancestors and wonder who those people were because no one wrote names & dates on the back?
 Old photographs are useless without metadata, a word that means “information about information.”
 In the case of a photograph, metadata is everything you hope is written on the back: who, what, where, when.
 Unidentified photographs often end up in recycle bins or yard sales.
 They make delightful decor and art project fodder but they’re of little value to researchers, libraries, archives, or museums.